7 Flat Roof Materials (2024 Options)

 - How to recognize when it’s time for a replacement

-- The best flat roofing materials with their pros and cons
+- The best flat roof materials with their pros and cons

 - Cost considerations